CodeEagle22/SIRITVIS/README.md

 SIRITVIS is published under the GNU GPLv3 license.

 ## 🎓 References
-We utilized the fantastic "OCTIS" by Terragni, Silvia and Fersini, Elisabetta and Galuzzi, Bruno Giovanni and Tropeano, Pietro and Candelieri, Antonio [^1^] to enhance our application.
+We utilized the fantastic "OCTIS" tool by Terragni, Silvia and Fersini, Elisabetta and Galuzzi, Bruno Giovanni and Tropeano, Pietro and Candelieri, Antonio [^1^] to enhance our application.
 "OCTIS" is a powerful library/tool that provided us with essential functionalities for our project.

 [^1^]: [OCTIS](https://github.com/MIND-Lab/OCTIS).